jagsmap/jagsmap.github.io/people.md

 <div class="col-12 col-sm-8">
     <h4>Gates Dupont</h4>
     <p class="italic">University of Massachusetts Amherst</p>
-    <p>Gates graduated from Cornell University in 2019 with a degree in Environmental Science, where he gained an interest in quantitative ecology through his research at the Cornell Lab of Ornithology.
-Currently, he's a summer fellow at the San Diego Zoo's Institute for Conservation Research working on this project with Dr. Mathias Tobler before entering his Masters position with Dr. Christopher Sutherland at UMass Amherst.
-There he will be developing optimal sampling design methods for spatial capture-recapture modeling, which will be applied to a similar range-wide analysis of snow leopards.</p>
+    <p>Gates graduated from Cornell University in 2019 where he gained an interest in quantitative ecology through his research at the Cornell Lab of Ornithology.
+After graduating, he was a summer fellow at the San Diego Zoo's Institute for Conservation Research working on this project with Dr. Mathias Tobler.
+Currently, he's a Masters student with Dr. Christopher Sutherland at UMass Amherst, where he's developing optimal sampling design methods for spatial capture-recapture modeling, which will be applied to a similar range-wide analysis of snow leopards.</p>
 </div>
 </div>
 <br>